 For details of costs associated with externally-certificate courses please click here

 SDS courses are led by a variety of people, including its 2 staff members, specially-trained student-peer trainers, University staff, outside instructors and the programme sponsor, (TeachFirst).

 SDS courses do not culminate in exams as such.
 Aside from the formal assessments required of the individual externally-certificated courses and sessions, learning is measured through discussion, active participation and reflection.

 Upon completion of a Certificate of Personal Development, or the ratification of the Diploma of Professional Development, you will be e-mailed an on-line evaluation and reflection form.
 Once you have completed this form your name will go forward for certification.
-Certificates are issued in e-format and will be emailed to you around 2 weeks after completion of the evaluation and reflection.
+Certificates of Personal Development are issued in e-format and will be emailed to you around 2 weeks after completion of the evaluation and reflection.
 You can print the e-certificate at a library, University print centres or print it off yourself.
 Diplomas of Professional Development will be issued in hard format and will be available around 2 weeks after completion of the evaluation and reflection.

 Certificates for externally-accredited courses will be issued by the providers in question and can take between 1 and 4 weeks to be processed following successful completion.